o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 Data driven root motion can give animators more control over the actor's performance.
 Adventure games and first person games that strive for realism and immersion often require the actor's movement express some game condition or emotion.
 In these scenarios, the actor's movement relative to animation might prioritize visual accuracy.

 The remainder of this tutorial focuses on data driven root motion.
-You'll learn how to determine if an actor is properly set up for data driven root motion, how to extract root motion if necessary, and how to enable root motion in [Animation Editor](/docs/user-guide/visualization/animation/animation-editor/user-interface).
+You'll learn how to determine if an actor is properly set up for data driven root motion, extract root motion if necessary, and enable root motion in [Animation Editor](/docs/user-guide/visualization/animation/animation-editor/user-interface).

 ## Root motion set up